UCLA-Creative-Labs/agora-gaia/README.md

 Named for the Earth deity of Greek mythology, **Gaia** is the frontend of Agora.
 Gaia works in tandem with [Ouranos, the backend](https://github.com/UCLA-Creative-Labs/agora-ouranos).

+For more information about how Gaia works, visit our [Wiki](https://github.com/UCLA-Creative-Labs/agora-gaia/wiki).

 ## Development

 Make sure you have the latest version of `yarn` installed.